electricbolt/bindkit/README.md

 ### Adding BindKit to your app (Manual integration)

-- Link `libBindKit.a` into your app
+- Link `BindKit.xcframework` into your app.
-- Configure `Header Search Paths` to allow Xcode to find `BindKit.h` and `BindKitVendor.h`
-- Add `-ObjC` and `-all_load` to `Other Linker Flags`
+- Add the build settings `-ObjC` and `-all_load` to `Other Linker Flags`.

-### Adding BindKit to your app (Cocoapods integration)
+### Adding BindKit to your app (Swift Package Manager)

-- If you have not already created a Podfile for your application, create one now: `pod init`
-- Add the following into your Podfile: `pod 'BindKit'`
+- Add a Swift Package Manager dependency with the URL `https://github.com/electricbolt/bindkit`.
-- Save the file and run: `pod install`
+- Add the build settings `-ObjC` and `-all_load` to `Other Linker Flags`.

 ### Building

-Whilst the libBindKit.a static library is prebuilt and included in the repository, if you need to rebuild then execute the following command:
+Whilst the static XCFramework is prebuilt and included in the repository, if you need to rebuild then follow these steps:

-`./buildlibrary.sh`
+- Edit the `buildframework.sh` file.
+Comment out the `codesign` line.
+- Execute the command `./buildframework.sh`.

-The resulting static library and header files will be placed into the `release` directory.
+The resulting static XCFramework will be placed into the root of the project.

-The build script currently assumes Xcode 10.2/SDK12.2.
+The build script currently assumes iOS SDK 17.5.
 If you are using a different Xcode build chain, tweak the `IOSSDK_VER` variable in the build script as appropriate.

 ### Under the hood